Quick Facts About Blepharoplasty Procedures

 Is an Eyelid Lift Without Surgery Possible?

 There are non-surgical alternatives to blepharoplasty; however, these options typically do not achieve the same effective, long-lasting results that a surgical eyelid lift would.
 Many patients may find that BOTOX® Cosmetic, dermal fillers, or laser skin resurfacing can rejuvenate the areas around the eye to achieve the appearance they desire.
-Although, patients who do receive cosmetic injections or other non-surgical treatments typically need to schedule touch-up sessions to maintain their results.
+With this in mind, patients who do receive cosmetic injections or other non-surgical treatments typically need to schedule touch-up sessions to maintain their results.
 For more dramatic outcomes that can last for many years without constant retouch appointments, a surgical eyelid lift is usually a more optimal solution.

 How Much Does Blepharoplasty Cost?